sd3ph/sd3ph.github.io/README.md

                     <div class="timeline-item">
                         <h3 class="timeline-month">September 2025</h3>
                         <div class="timeline-content" style="margin-bottom: 15px;">
-                            <strong>September 24: Archit Selected for ICTS-TIFR Program</strong>
+                            <strong>September 24: Archit Selected for the flagship Biophysical Meeting at ICTS-TIFR Program</strong>
-                            <p>Archit has been selected for on-campus participation in the "SPATIAL ORGANIZATION OF BIOLOGICAL FUNCTIONS" program at ICTS-TIFR, scheduled for October 20-25.
+                            <p>Archit has been selected for on-campus participation in the flagship- international meeting "Spatial Organization of Biological Functions", organized by the Biophysical Society, at ICTS-TIFR, scheduled for October 20-25.
 He will also present a poster on his work, "Learning Micro-Flocking Dynamics in Living Machines by Hybrid Machine Intelligence."</p>
                         </div>
                         <div class="timeline-content" style="margin-bottom: 15px;">
                             <strong>September 22: Agnevesh’s Research Tenure Extended</strong>